nataliedejohn/25F-Project-ThriftED/README.md

 # Fall 2025 CS 3200 Project Template

-This is a template repo Fontenot's Fall 2025 CS 3200 Course Project.
+This is a template repo for Dr. Fontenot's Fall 2025 CS 3200 Course Project.

 It includes most of the infrastructure setup (containers), sample databases, and example UI pages.
 Explore it fully and ask questions!